vtexdocs/help-center-content/docs/known-issues/en/in-some-cases-checkoutui-does-not-show-the-correct-amount-to-be-paid-with-customer-credit-for-1x-installment.md

 ---
-title: In some cases, Checkout-UI does not show the correct amount to be paid with Customer Credit for 1x installment
+title: 'In some cases, Checkout-UI does not show the correct amount to be paid with Customer Credit for 1x installment'
 id: 3YsvVet6LKw1buFapSwFWm
 status: PUBLISHED
 createdAt: 2023-02-06T20:00:37.983Z